 Introduction to Oxnard, California

-Oxnard is the 20th largest city in California.
-It was incorporated in 1903.
-The city is home to 170,000 inhabitants.
-The metropolitan area including Oxnard, Thousand Oaks, and Ventura has a population of about 800,000 people.
+Oxnard was incorporated in 1903 and is part of a metropolitan area including Oxnard, Thousand Oaks and Ventura.
 Oxnard is located on the shores of the Pacific Ocean, 45 miles northwest of Los Angeles.

 In 1542 Juan Rodriguez Cabrillo claimed the area that is now Oxnard for Spain.
 About 50,000 Chumash Indians were already living in the surrounding area, taking advantage of the fertile soil and agriculturally conducive climate.
 The Oxnard area is now a major producer of strawberries and lima beans.
 Around 1900 a railroad was built to service a sugar beat refinery, providing access to the city which greatly expanded the population.

 Oxnard is home to the Port of Hueneme, the only deep water port between Los Angeles and San Francisco Bay.
 It is a major shipping point for automobiles and agriculture products.
 It is also home to the U.S. Navy's Seabees.
 Some of the largest industries in the area are the military, agriculture, health insurance, electronics and electronic media duplicating.